Non-Asymptotic Performance of Social Machine Learning Under Limited Data: The social machine learning (SML) strategy

-We consider a network of $K$ connected agents or classifiers indexed by $k\in\mathcal{K}\triangleq\{1,2,\dots,K\}$, trying to solve a binary classification task.
+We first review the SML strategy and use this opportunity to familiarize the reader with the notation used for both stages of learning.
+We thus consider a network of $K$ connected agents or classifiers indexed by $k\in\mathcal{K}\triangleq\{1,2,\dots,K\}$, trying to solve a binary classification task.
 The agents are \emph{heterogeneous} in that their observations may follow different statistical models even when they are attributed to the same class.
 An example of this situation arises in multi-view learning \cite{zhao2017multi}, where each agent observes a different perspective of the same phenomenon and seeks to uncover the underlying state.
-In Fig. \ref{fig: sml architecture}, we present a diagram of the SML architecture.
-We denote the set of binary hypotheses by $\Gamma=\{+1,-1\}$.
-In the independent training phase shown on the left, each agent $k$ has a set of $N_k$ labeled examples consisting of pairs $\{(\widetilde{\h}_{k,n},\widetilde{\gammab}_{k,n})\}_{n=1}^{N_k}$, where $\widetilde{\h}_{k,n}$ is the $n$-th feature vector and $\widetilde{\gammab}_{k,n}\in\Gamma$ is the corresponding label.
+We denote the set of binary hypotheses by $\Gamma\triangleq\{+1,-1\}$.
+In the independent training phase shown on the left of Fig. \ref{fig: sml architecture}, each agent $k$ has a set of $N_k$ labeled examples consisting of pairs $\{(\widetilde{\h}_{k,n},\widetilde{\gammab}_{k,n})\}_{n=1}^{N_k}$, where $\widetilde{\h}_{k,n}$ is the $n$-th feature vector and $\widetilde{\gammab}_{k,n}\in\Gamma$ is the corresponding label.
 The feature space of agent $k$ is denoted by $\mathcal{H}_k$ .
-Recall that, in our notation, we use the $\sim$ symbol on top of variables associated with the training phase.
 The pair $(\widetilde{\h}_{k,n},\widetilde{\gammab}_{k,n})$ is distributed according to

-where $L_k(h|\gamma)$ is the \emph{unknown} likelihood model and $\widetilde{p}_k(\gamma)$ is the class probability in the training set.
-Although unnecessary, we assume that the training set is balanced, i.e., $\widetilde{p}_k(\gamma)=\frac{1}{2}$.
-For the binary classification problem, the logit (i.e., log-ratio between posterior probabilities), defined as